myconnec/testcode/README.md

 ## The Game Plan

-Phase 1: Make it work
+Phase 1: Make it work <- we are here

 Phase 2: Make it right